Blog

 Do Your Gums Bleed When Flossing?

-woman holding side of her face in pain It’s the start of a new day and you’re going through the motions of your morning routine.
+It’s the start of a new day and you’re going through the motions of your morning routine.
 As you begin flossing, you notice your gums start to bleed in some areas.
 Is this normal?
+While bleeding gums from flossing does not mean your mouth isn’t clean, it can be a sign that you aren’t flossing enough.
+According to

 What to Expect From Your First Week of Braces